KidDaedalus/DeveloperPresentation/README.md

 # DeveloperPresentation
-Wherein I put in a lot of work with kotlin with two.js to avoid using powerpoint for a presentation
+Wherein I put in a lot of work with kotlin and two.js to avoid using powerpoint for a presentation